 • have a good quality of life.

-These reports give information to the public on what it is like to live in the centre and whether a centre provides consistently good care and support.
+These reports give information to the public on what it is like to live in the centre and whether a centre consistently provides good care and support.
+If we find a centre needs to make improvements, the reports include a ‘compliance plan’ which sets out what the provider is doing to improve care and support for residents.

-• Date of registration and the expiry date
+• Date of centre’s registration and expiry date

 • Registered provider and related contact details

-• Persons participating in management of the designated centre
+• People participating in management of the designated centre

 • The number of residents that can be accommodated at the designated centre